astrorama/PhosphorosDoc/source/install/docker.rst

 .. tip:: You can copy the files anywhere you like as long as they are in the
          same directory

+.. warning:: If you use Mac and you copy the files outside your home directory
+             (for example in a directory under /Applications) you must make this directory accessible to docker, as described at the :ref:`docker_extra_mac` section

 The only dependency of the DockerPhosphoros tool is that you must have python installed in your system.
 The tool is compatible with both Python2 and Python3